Some League of Legends champions are just flat-out stronger than others.

 This list of top-tier champions can be affected depending on a number of things.
 Sometimes the meta shifts for no apparent reason other than players’ tastes, but usually there’s some kind of balance change behind it.
 It can be difficult to keep up on the flavor-of-the-month champs, so let us do that for you.

-Here’s our top lane tier list for League’s Season 8 solo queue.
+Here’s our top lane tier list for League’s season nine solo queue.

-Pantheon’s point-and-click poke was only rivaled by Quinn for a while.
-But after nerfs to Electrocute this summer, he regained his title as the King of the Cheese.
-His Q ensures that he can poke almost any top lane champion away to safely farm or get a quick kill, so as long as you pay attention to wards and jungle position, you shouldn’t have much issue getting out of lane unscathed.
-With your ultimate, you’re a terror around the entire map, too.
+Pantheon is undoubtedly one of the strongest champions in League and can barely be countered.
+His Q ensures that he can poke almost any top lane champion away to safely farm or get a quick kill, so as long as you pay attention to wards and jungle position, you shouldn’t have much issue getting out of lane unscathed, especially with the targetable stun.
+Pantheon has high damage output and can easily deal with tanks.

 The second most powerful top laners take a little bit more effort to play well, but when executed properly, they can carry a game just as hard as the best.